Vladimir-csp/xdg-terminal-exec/README.md

-Where `${desktop}` is a lowercased string that can be matched (case-insensitively) against items of `$XDG_CURRENT_DESKTOP` (a colon-separated list of names for the current DE).
+Where `${desktop}` is a lowercased string that can be matched (case-insensitively) against items of `$XDG_CURRENT_DESKTOP` (a colon-separated list of names for the current DE) in order of decreasing priority.

 ## Priority of selecting an entry